-The Level 3 Sustainability Assessment for Fishing Effects (SAFE) method was initially developed for the SESSF in 2007 and applied to teleost and chondrichthyan species impacted by five fishing methods across the SESSF: otter board trawl and Danish seine in the Commonwealth trawl sector, otter board trawl in the Great Australian Bight trawl sector, shark gillnet and scalefish automatic longline in the Gillnet, Hook and Trap Sector (Zhou et al. 2007).
+The Level 3 Sustainability Assessment for Fishing Effects (SAFE) method was initially developed for the SESSF in 2007 and applied to teleost and chondrichthyan species impacted by five fishing methods across the SESSF: otter board trawl and Danish seine in the Commonwealth Trawl Sector, otter board trawl in the Great Australian Bight trawl sector, shark gillnet and scalefish automatic longline in the Gillnet, Hook and Trap Sector (Zhou et al. 2007).

 The report Residual Risk Assessment of the Level 2 Ecological Risk Assessment Species Results: Report for the Automatic Longline of the Gillnet Hook and Trap Fishery (AFMA, 2010) was produced.
-This report uses the results from the Level 2 PSA table and the residual risk guidelines to determine the residual risk category for the species impacted by automatic longline.
+This report uses the results from the Level 2 PSA table and the residual risk guidelines to determine the residual risk category for the species impacted by scalefish automatic longline method.

-This residual risk assessment is for the non-teleost and non-chondrichthyan species assessed as at high risk in the 2010 residual risk assessment.
+A Level 2 PSA Residual Risk Analysis of the non-teleost and non-chondrichthyan species was completed (AFMA, 2012).
+This assessment focussed on species assessed as at high risk in the 2010 Residual Risk Assessment of the Level 2 Ecological Risk Assessment Species Results: Report for the Automatic Longline Fishery (AFMA, 2010).
 The aim was to assess whether the ERM framework had been successful in reducing the risk the fishery poses upon the species.
-This was also an assessment of the non-teleost and non-chondrichthyan species which have been caught or interacted with in the time since the previous ERA was completed
+This was also a Level 2 PSA residual risk analysis of the non-teleost and non-chondrichthyan species that had been caught or interacted with in the time since the previous ERA was completed

 The Level 3 SAFE methodology was updated to include the most recent fishery distribution and effort data, new species from logbook and observer data and the introduction of the Danish seine method into the Great Australian Bight trawl sector (GABT).
 The analysis was applied to all teleost and chondrichthyan species for six major methods in the SESSF: otter board trawl in the Commonwealth trawl sector, otter board trawl in the Great Australian Bight trawl sector, Danish seine in the Commonwealth Trawl Sector, shark gillnet in the gillnet, hook and trap sector, automatic longline in the gillnet, hook and trap sector, and Danish seine in the Great Australian Bight trawl sector (Zhou et al. 2012).
+The results of this assessment are the basis of this residual risk assessment.